Coal mining in the United Kingdom: Decline in volume

-In 2020, the Woodhouse Colliery became the first approved new deep coal mine in the United Kingdom in 30 years.
+In 2020, the Woodhouse Colliery proposal gained planning permission but has outstanding legal challenges as of 2024 and as yet to begin any works.
 The plan was criticised by some MPs and environmentalists due to the incompatibility of coal mining with government commitments to reduce carbon emissions.
-The mine is proposed by West Cumbria Mining and plans to extract coking coal from beneath the Irish Sea for 25 years.
-The Cumbria County Council Development Control and Regulation Committee approved West Cumbria Mining plans for the mine in October 2020 for a third time.
-In January 2021 Secretary of State Robert Jenrick refused South Lakeland MP Tim Farron's request to call in the plans for review.
-Farron described the coal mine as a "complete disaster for our children's future".
-Greenpeace UK stated “claims that it will be carbon neutral are like claiming an oil rig is a wind turbine”.
+The mine is proposed by West Cumbria Mining and plans to extract coking coal from beneath the Irish Sea until 2049.
+The decision to grant planning permission for Woodhouse Colliery was overturned by the High Court in September 2024, leaving the application to be re-determined by the Secretary of State for Housing, Communities and Local Government; the project was cancelled in March 2025.

 Complete phase-out for electricity generation

-The demand for coal is likely to fall with increasing focus on renewable energy or low-carbon sources and loss of industry due to globalisation.
-Oil and gas reserves are predicted to run out long before coal, so gas could be produced from coal by gasification.

-On 21 April 2017, Britain went a full day without using coal power to generate electricity for the first time since the Industrial Revolution, according to the National Grid.
+On 21 April 2017, Britain went a full day without using coal power to generate electricity for the first time.
 In May 2019, Britain went a full week without coal power.
-Later in the year a new record of 18 days, 6 hours and 10 minutes was set.
 In 2019, German utilities firm RWE announced that it planned to close all its UK coal power plants by 2020, leaving only four plants operating by March 2020; in 2018, eight were still in operation when the government announced plans to shut down all coal power plants in the UK by 2025.
 In June 2021, the government announced it was bringing forward the shutdown to 2024.

+Ratcliffe-on-Soar, the UK's last coal-fired power station, closed at the end of September 2024.